FHantke/brave-browser-wiki/IPFS-Features.md

 - [ ] Verify the IPFS item available in the video context menu.
 Select and import any video from any page.
 Make sure the video is downloaded and imported, the import folder is opened when import completed successfully, the file can be downloaded.
 The shareable link is copied to clipboard.

 ### sharing a local file using IPFS
 - [ ] Verify the IPFS item available in the main app menu.
-Go to `IPFS->sharing a local folder using IPFS` select and import any local file.
+Go to `IPFS -> Share Local File Using IPFS` select and import any local file.
 Make sure the file is imported, the import folder is opened when import completed successfully, the file can be downloaded and the downloaded one is same as original.
 The shareable link is copied to clipboard.

 ### sharing a local folder using IPFS
 - [ ] Verify the IPFS item available in the main app menu.
-Go to `IPFS->sharing a local folder using IPFS` select and import any local folder.
+Go to `IPFS -> share Local Folder Using IPFS` select and import any local folder.
 Make sure the whole folder is imported, the import folder is opened when import completed successfully, files can be downloaded and the downloaded one is same as original.
 The shareable link is copied to clipboard.

 ### others import cases
 - [ ] Verify you can context-click on `wikipedia.org`, choose `Import to IPFS > This page` and see a `www.wikipedia.org` folder with assets, in the `Files` pane of the IPFS dashboard.
 Confirm a shareable, loadable `dweb.link` link is copied to your clipboard, and that it loads the resource.